phaserjs/phaser/README.md

 * Move Camera.scroll.x to just Camera.x/y
 * Apply Sprite scaling to Body.bounds
 * When you modify the sprite x/y directly the body position doesn't update, which leads to weird results.
 Need to work out who controls who.
+* Check that tween pausing works with the new performance.now
+* Game.Time should monitor pause duration
+* Investigate bug re: tilemap collision and animation frames
+* Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
+* Polygon geom primitive
+* If the Camera is larger than the Stage size then the rotation offset isn't correct
+* Texture Repeat doesn't scroll, because it's part of the camera not the world, need to think about this more
+* Hook-up more events
+* Bug: Sprite x/y gets shifted if dynamic from the original value

 V1.0.0